robalb/my-website/README.md

 Sorce code for my personal website, [halb.it](https://halb.it)

-The design is a fork of [Tania Rascia's blog](https://github.com/taniarascia/taniarascia.com), released under MIT license.
+The design is a fork of [Tania Rascia's blog](https://github.com/taniarascia/taniarascia.com), which is released under MIT license.

 Blog articles and images are copyrighted material.